mikecroucher/first-test/readme.md

 **bold** star-star-bold text-star-star

-Let's try that for starters
+Let's try that for starters...

+*(some time later)...* it worked!

+So here I am, editing a new file in order to see the workflow of how to make changes to an existing document.
+I also plan to add a new one.